Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH

 \subsection{Source Extraction Strategy}

 To ensure consistent and reliable comparisons of continuum emission across epochs, we developed a unified source extraction strategy that includes image alignment, structure identification, and flux measurement.
 Figure~\ref{fig:continuum} presents the after primary beam correction continuum images of the source I15520--5234 at four epochs.
 This target, observed over a span of more than two years, is among the most comprehensively sampled sources in our study and serves as a representative example of the source extraction.
-Our first step is to align all continuum images for each target so that their spatial referencing is consistent across epochs, which is necessary because slight pointing variations exist among different observations.
-The alignment procedure was as follows.
-We visually inspected the continuum images and identified the morphological center of the source within the field of view using the CARTA image viewer\footnote{CARTA: Cube Analysis and Rendering Tool for Astronomy, \url{https://cartavis.org/}}.
-Taking the first epoch as the reference, we defined a circular region centered at this position with an initial radius equal to 0.5 times the primary beam FWHM ($\sim$13.24$\arcsec$).
-We then verified that this region encompassed the entire source structure in all epochs.
-If not, the radius was incrementally increased until full coverage was achieved.
-In this case, the initial radius proved sufficient, as indicated by the cyan circle in Figure~\ref{fig:continuum}.
-Finally, we applied the \texttt{Cutout2D} package to crop all images to this common region, thereby ensuring spatial consistency across epochs and allowing accurate image alignment.